emilsrits/task-list/README.md

 1. Navigate to `chrome://extensions/`
 2. Enable "Developer mode"
+3. Click on "Load unpacked" and select the directory which contains the extensions manifest file

+## Adding extension to Edge

+1. Navigate to `edge://extensions/`
+2. Enable "Developer mode"
-3. Click on "Load unpacked" and select the directory which contains the extensions manifest file (root of this repo)
+3. Click on "Load unpacked" and select the directory which contains the extensions manifest file

 ## Adding extension to Firefox